lmapii/practical-zephyr/00_basics/readme.md

 find_package(Zephyr REQUIRED HINTS $ENV{ZEPHYR_BASE})
 ```

-TODO: real required minimal version
-`zephyr/cmake/modules/zephyr_default.cmake`

 - `cmake_minimum_required` just indicates the allowed CMake versions.
+Zephyr has it's own requirements and maintains its minimal required CMake version in `zephyr/cmake/modules/zephyr_default.cmake`.
 - The `set` function writes the board that we're building our application for to the variable `BOARD`.
 This step is optional and can actually be specified during the build step as parameter.
 - Then we go ahead and load `Zephyr` using the `find_package` function.
 In our [setup script][#creating-a-setup-script] we've exported the `ZEPHYR_BASE` environment variable which is now passed as a hint to the `find_package` function to locate the correct Zephyr installation.

 > **Note:** There are several ways to use the Zephyr CMake package, each of which is described in detail in the [Zephyr CMake Package documentation][zephyr-cmake-pkg].
 Have a look at the [Zephyr CMake package source code][zephyr-cmake-pkg-source] for details.

-As mentioned, setting the `BOARD` variable is optional and usually only done if you want to build for only one board.
-The value for the `BOARD` can be chosen in different ways, e.g., using an environment variable.
+As mentioned, setting the `BOARD` variable is optional and usually not done.
+The value for the `BOARD` can be chosen in different ways, e.g., using an environment variable, or passed as parameter during the build.
 The Zephyr build system determines the final value for `BOARD` in a pre-defined order; refer to the [documentation for the application CMakeLists.txt][zephyr-cmakelists-app] for details.

-> **Note**: TODO: update.
-Personally, while experimenting I typically specify the `BOARD` in the `CMakeLists.txt` file since I don't really remember the exact board names.
-You can always dump the list of supported boards using the command `west boards`.
+> **Note**: Zephyr's goal is to support multiple boards and multiple MCUs.
+Once we'll switch to using `west` for building, it makes sense to pass the board as parameter and _not_ specify it in `CMakeLists.txt`.
+In case you're having troubles remembering the exact board name, you can always dump the list of supported boards using the command `west boards`.

 Now that Zephyr is available, we can go ahead and add the application: